 4. New search behaviour & risk factors

-This is crucial: generative AI is changing what search engines do and how users behave — and if your SEO strategies don’t adapt, you risk losing traffic.- Content summarised by AI-overviews may lead to fewer clicks from traditional SERPs, so you need to optimise for being cited or featured, not just ranked.
+- Content summarised by AI-overviews may lead to fewer clicks from traditional SERPs, so you need to optimise for being cited or featured, not just ranked.

 - Search engines increasingly use NLP, context and content quality signals; generative AI tools that help you align with this will give you an advantage.